natsuapo/keplerjis/docs/dataloading/dl-main.md

 # Data Loading

-In data loading enhancement section, this system provides support for the following types of data sources.
+In data loading enhancement section, this system provides support extra types of data sources.

+The data loading method is the same as the original kepler.gl.
+Users can draw

 <!-- - [TopoJson](topojson)
 - [Google Takeout & KML](googletakeout)